medplum/medplum/README.md

-# MedPlum
+# Medplum

-MedPlum is a healthcare platform that helps you quickly develop high-quality compliant applications.
-MedPlum includes a FHIR server, React component library, and developer console.
+Medplum is a healthcare platform that helps you quickly develop high-quality compliant applications.
+Medplum includes a FHIR server, React component library, and developer console.

 ## Projects

-MedPlum uses a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.
+Medplum uses a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.
 Here is a quick summary of the subprojects:

 | Folder               | Language     | Type     | Port  | Description                            |